-While tucked away virtuously in bed at his farmhouse one winter night — so a hair-raising story from 1879 runs — an old man in the Wabash Valley was literally blown to pieces by a cascading meteorite.
+While tucked away virtuously in bed at his farmhouse one winter night, according to a hair-raising story from 1879, an old man in the Wabash Valley was literally blown to pieces by a cascading meteorite.

 Twelve years later, the editors of the Indianapolis Journal were still getting mail about this widely-syndicated news piece, so they decided to publish a flashback.
 Here’s an excerpt from the 1891 article: